 Connecticut: Automatic renewals are allowed if the provision is included in the contract.
-Customer may choose not to accept renewal the offer and should incur no cancellation fees if cancelling within 7 business days after receiving the first billing statement.
+Customers may choose not to accept the renewal offer and should incur no cancellation fees if canceling within 7 business days after receiving the first billing statement.
 Residential customers have to be notified 30-60 days before the renewal date.

 Washington DC: Automatic renewals are allowed as long as any changes in the material terms and conditions of the agreement are clearly stated and a method of terminating the contract without penalty is provided Customers need to be notified 45 days before the intended renewal date.

 Illinois: Automatic renewals are allowed for the same price and contract term as the original contract.
 The renewal terms must be clearly disclosed in the initial contract, including the cancellation process.
-Automatic renewals of a fixed price contact to a variable price contract is not allowed; renewal into a higher rate requires the explicit consent.
+Automatic renewals of a fixed-price contract to a variable price contract are not allowed; renewal into a higher rate requires explicit consent.
 Customers need to be notified 30-60 days prior to contract expiration, and two notices are required if renewing for more than two months.